HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

    4. [MaterialEditor/LightingPresets](https://github.com/o3de/o3de/tree/development/Gems/Atom/Tools/MaterialEditor/Assets/MaterialEditor/LightingPresets)

-   5. Tip: lighting preset files, named *.lightingpreset.azasset are JSON files, that define a lighting preset to used in 3D viewports such as the Material Editor, or Asset Browser preview.
+   5. **Tip**: lighting preset files, named *.lightingpreset.azasset are JSON files, that define a lighting preset to used in 3D viewports such as the Material Editor, or Asset Browser preview.
 This allows you a pre-defined set of lighting environments you can quickly switch between when authoring materials.
 These can live in any asset folder (of the engine, your project, or an asset gem.)
 They are hand editable in a text editor, or they can be made in the Material Editor [Viewport Settings panel](https://www.o3de.org/docs/atom-guide/look-dev/materials/material-editor/#viewport-settings).
 Any LightingPresets found will be surfaced in the Material Editor for use.

-   6. Tip: You can use the [CubeMap Capture Component](https://www.o3de.org/docs/user-guide/components/reference/atom/cubemap-capture/) placed anywhere in your level, to bake out specular and diffuse cubemaps, via this approach you can make LightingPresets from any of your game levels!
+   6. **Tip**: You can use the [CubeMap Capture Component](https://www.o3de.org/docs/user-guide/components/reference/atom/cubemap-capture/) placed anywhere in your level, to bake out specular and diffuse cubemaps, via this approach you can make LightingPresets from any of your game levels!

 5. IBL itself will provide global indirect lighting (diffuse light, you can think of this as ambient light), and reflections (specular).
 But no shadows are generated from this lighting (that could however possibly be done with real-time raytracing in the future); what this means is that generally you will be adding a [Directional Light](https://www.o3de.org/docs/user-guide/components/reference/atom/directional-light/) component, which will act as the Sun and cast shadows into the scene (as seen in the car rendering above.)
-Why this is important, is that if your HDRi is high-contrast and includes a visible Sun, that will mean bright light energy coming from the skylight, and when the Directional Light is added, it will also add it's light energy (effectively, incorrect doubling of the Sun's light energy.)
+Why this is important, is that if your HDRi is high-contrast and includes a visible Sun, that will mean bright light energy coming from the skylight (via your lighting cubemaps), and when the Directional Light is added, it will also add its light energy (effectively, incorrect doubling of the Sun's light energy.)
 To counteract this, you would need to duplicate the image, and in the copy paint out the Sun (this can be quite a headache, doing this with clouds is difficult to say the least) The original image with the visible Sun can be used as your HDRi Skybox, and the modified version without the Sun as the Global Skylight (IBL).
 Then the Suns lighting energy will be replaced with the Directional Light.

    1. You can [find low-contrast HDRis here](https://polyhaven.com/hdris/outdoor/low%20contrast), that may not need to be manipulated

    2. We'll cover the High-Contrast workflow below in the article.

    3. The Low-Contrast workflow is similar, it's easier because it doesn't require the modification to a duplicate of the HDRi to paint out the Sun.
+   4. An alternate workflow, is to use the Sky Atmosphere component which will render a Sun and atmosphere into the Skybox pass.
+This can be combined with a HDRi skybox that renders as the furthest background layer. (results will vary, but you have options here based on your needs.)

 6. In O3DE, the most common approach is to use [texture naming conventions](https://www.o3de.org/docs/user-guide/assets/texture-settings/texture-presets/) with asset file names, as a way to inform the Asset Processor what type of asset it is, and how to process it (which [image processing profile](https://github.com/o3de/o3de/tree/development/Gems/Atom/Asset/ImageProcessingAtom/Assets/Config) to apply), to generate the correct output products (process into IBL cubemaps, versus a standard texture format.)
 We also refer to these as 'file masks', and they are formatted as a `_suffix` at the end of the file name.
 There are several of these that are relevant to the IBL workflow, we will cover those below.
 The alternative, is that you can use the [Texture Settings User Interface](https://www.o3de.org/docs/user-guide/assets/texture-settings/interface/) to assign the correct profile without altering the file name (this is stored as metadata in a `.assetinfo` sidecar file.)